Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 1

-Oldest son Étienne-Simon, called Simon, by his first wife, born probably in Maryland in c1767, married Marie-Louise, called Élise or Louise, daughter of fellow Acadian Michel Comeaux, at Opelousas in August 1790; strangely, the marriage was recorded in the parish's slave register.
+Oldest son Étienne-Simon, called Simon, by his first wife, born probably in Maryland in c1767, married Marie-Louise, called Élise or Louise, daughter of Acadian Michel Comeaux, at Opelousas in August 1790; strangely, the marriage was recorded in the parish's slave register.
 Their son Jean was born at Opelousas in March 1795, a son, name unrecorded, died at age 3 months in 1802, Norbert was born in July 1803, and David, also called Cadet, was baptized at the Opelousas church, age 1, in February 1806.
 Their daughters married into the Carrière family.

 1a

-Norbert married Marie Eloisine or Louise, called Loisine, daughter of fellow Acadian Éloi Doucet, in a civil ceremony in St. Landry Parish in January 1838.
+Norbert married Marie Eloisine or Louise, called Loisine, daughter of Acadian Éloi Doucet, in a civil ceremony in St. Landry Parish in January 1838.
 Their son Norbert Marsena or Marcellin, called Marcellin, was born in St. Landry Parish in October 1838, Joseph in June 1842, Alfred in October 1845, Jules in December 1848, and Louis Demosthène near Church Point, then in St. Landry but now in Acadia Parish, in June 1851.
 In November 1850, the federal census taker in St. Landry Parish counted 10 slaves--4 males and 6 females, all black, ranging in age from 26 to 2--on Norbert Bellard's farm.
 Norbert died in St. Landry Parish in January 1852; he was 49 years old; his succession record was filed at the Opelousas courthouse the following month.
 In 1860, the federal census taker in St. Landry Parish counted 3 slaves--a 17-year old mulatto male, a 26-year-old black female, and a 15-year-old black female, living in a single house--on Mary S. Bellard's farm; this may have been Norbert's widow.

 Marcellin married Célestine, daughter of French Creole Don Louis Carrière, at the Opelousas church, St. Landry Parish, in May 1859.
 Their son Joseph le jeune was born in St. Landry Parish in April 1859.
+Their daughter married into the Gustave or Bieques family.

 1b